clbarnes/nblast-py/README.md

 by the Jefferis lab), for experimentation purposes.
 Written for python 3.8.

-Not intended for use in production; it's slow.
-For a high-performance NBLAST library with python bindings, see [nblast-rs](https://github.com/clbarnes/nblast-rs), WIP.
+For a faster, more feature-filled NBLAST library with python bindings, see [nblast-rs](https://github.com/clbarnes/nblast-rs).

 ## Test data